basic_m Module

 Complex number

-public pure elemental function arg(z) result(t)
+public elemental function arg(z) result(t)

 Returns the complex argument θ of a complex number z=r·exp(iθ).